stixxnicky-lpa/loveparentingandautism/_posts/2025-06-08-the-tools-that-actually-help.md

 Before the tools.
 Before the strategies.
 Before any of it.

 Let yourself feel the weight of this.
+I wrote a whole post about this — [what it actually means to look after yourself](/blog/2025/06/09/you-cannot-pour-from-an-empty-cup/) when you're the NT heart of a neurodiverse family.
 The exhaustion of being the one who holds it all together.
 The loneliness of being the neurotypical person in a house full of people who experience the world so differently from you.
 The grief — and it is grief, even when everyone is alive and loved and present — for the easier version of this life you imagined.

 You are allowed to feel all of that.
 You are allowed to sit in it for a moment before you pick yourself back up and go again.